Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Logistics

 Logistical information about the Forum annual meetings is available on the Forum Web site.
 The Forum Local Coordinator is designated to provide logistical assistance to the delegates.
 Local transportation from the airport upon arrival, and to and from dinners, is arranged.
-Forum delegates will be asked to make their own travel arrangements to and from the host city - this should not pose any problems, as Forum venues are easily accessible from most European and CIS capitals.
+Forum delegates will be asked to make their own travel arrangements to and from the host city - this should not pose any problems, as Forum venues are easily accessible from most European and Europe-Caucasus-Asia capitals.
 If any Forum delegates would like to stay in the host city for the weekend, reliable travel and tour agents will be recommended.

 RULG-Ukrainian Legal Group has assembled a dedicated logistics team for the Forum at our Kiev and Washington offices.
-Our in-house team works mostly on a volunteer basis, with the exception of the Forum Global Coordinator, who is working on the Forum full time, and the Welcome Team, which will work during the annual meeting.
+Our in-house team works mostly on a volunteer basis, with the exception of the Forum Global Coordinators, who is working on the Forum full time, and the Welcome Team, which will work during the annual meeting.
 The logistics team works on such issues as preparing the Forum materials; renting premises; hiring catering services, simultaneous translators (English-Russian), transportation and photographers; organizing social events; negotiating group rates with hotels; etc.

 The contact information for the Forum logistical team and coordinators is available on the Forum Web site.
 The contact information for the Forum Co-Chairs is